Ed Rodley

 Ed is an award-winning experience designer and lifelong museum lover with over twenty five years experience in envisioning, creating, and implementing visitor-focused projects for cultural organizations large and small.
 He is a passionate believer in the informal learning that is at the heart of the visitor experience.
 Ed loves the creative tension of the design process, be it for a performance, exhibition, or application.

 Incorporating emerging technologies into museum practice has been a theme throughout his career.
 As a thought leader in the digital transformation of the cultural sector, Ed frequently speaks at conferences and special events around the world.
-He was named one of Blooloop’s 50 Museum Influencers for 2021.
-Ed teaches museum experience design at the Harvard Extension School and is an active writer.
-He is currently working on a book on museum experience design for Routledge titled “Designing for Playful Engagement in Museums” due out in 2024.
+He was a keynote speaker at the National Digital Forum 2023 in New Zealand and was one of Blooloop’s 50 Museum Influencers for 2021.
+Ed teaches museum experience design at the Harvard Extension School and is currently working on a book on museum experience design for Routledge titled “Designing for Playful Engagement in Museums”.

 His most recently published works appear in Museum magazine, The Routledge International Handbook of New Digital Practices in Galleries, Libraries, Archives, Museums and Heritage Sites, Humanizing the Digital: Unproceedings from the 2018 Museum Computer Network Conference, CODE | WORDS: Technology and Theory in the Museum, and Mobile Apps for Museums: The AAM Guide to Planning and Strategy.
 Ed holds a BA in Anthropology from UMass Amherst, and a MA in Historical Archaeology from UMass Boston.
 He’s happy to talk about weapons curation practices of 17th century Atlantic pirates if you’re so inclined.